Working in Bali?

-Bali is a mixture of extravagant holiday resorts sprawled along pristine sandy beaches and, unfortunately, local poverty.
-Most people working in Bali are employed either in the tourism industry in the south of the island, or work in subsistence farming and agriculture.
-For expats who plan on working in Bali, the hospitality industry would be the most pragmatic choice.
-As the cost of living in Bali is relatively low in comparison to other countries, most expatriates working in Bali find themselves living a comfortable, almost luxurious lifestyle.
+Bali is a mixture of extravagant vacation resorts, sprawled along pristine sandy beaches, and local poverty.
+Most people are employed either in the tourism industry in the south of the island, or work in subsistence farming and agriculture.
+For expats who plan on working in Bali, the hospitality industry is the most pragmatic choice.
+As the cost of living in Bali is relatively low in comparison to other countries, most expatriates in Bali find themselves living a comfortable, almost luxurious, lifestyle.

-Everyone who starts working in Bali will quickly become aware that the largest industry on the island is agriculture.
-The most important agricultural products are rice, coffee, tea, cacao, soy beans, and tobacco, among others.
+Anyone who starts working in Bali will quickly become aware that the largest industry on the island is agriculture, at least in terms of employment.
+The most important agricultural products are rice, coffee, tea, cacao, cloves, soybeans, and tobacco, among others.
 However, the major contributor to Bali’s GDP is the tourism sector.

-In the 1970s, the Balinese government realized that they could not avoid the huge torrents of tourists streaming onto the island and decided to be proactive in this matter.
-Instead of rejecting the onslaught of tourism, they turned it around to make the island one of the first cultural tourism hotspots.
-This resulted in Bali becoming the showcase of Indonesia, making the Balinese island the wealthiest in the entire archipelago to date.
+In the 1970s, the Balinese government realized that they could not avoid the huge torrents of tourists streaming onto the island and decided to be proactive.
+Instead of rejecting the onslaught of tourists, they turned it around to make the island one of the first cultural tourism hotspots.
+This resulted in Bali becoming the showcase of Indonesia, making the Balinese island one of the wealthiest in the entire archipelago.

-Expats who consider working in Bali will find most opportunities at international companies, as an English teacher, or in the tourism industry.
-If money is not your motivation for working in Bali, there are also several volunteer organizations based in Bali.
+Expats who dream of working in Bali will find most opportunities at an international company, as an English teacher, or working with tourists.
+If financial prosperity is not your motivation for coming to Bali, there are also several volunteer organizations based in Bali.

-If you aren’t sent to Bali on a foreign assignment or don’t decide to retire there, a good way to begin the search for a job in Bali consists in finding out in which areas the Balinese economy requires specialists.
-As previously mentioned, the tourist industry is booming again: if you are qualified for a hotel or restaurant jobs and bring outstanding experience with you, working in Bali may not be too difficult for you!
+If you aren’t sent to Bali on a foreign assignment or don’t decide to retire there, a good way to begin the search for a job in Bali is to find out in which areas the Balinese economy requires specialists.
+As previously mentioned, the tourist industry is booming again, so if you are qualified for a hotel or restaurant job and bring outstanding experience with you, getting a job in Bali may not be too challenging!

-Acquiring a visa for working in Bali is a slightly complicated process.
-This is due in part to the fact that many Indonesian companies prefer employing locals to hiring non-Indonesians.
-In Indonesia, companies are required to have what is called an IMTA, which is a work permit given to companies interested in hiring foreign employees.
+Acquiring an employment visa for Bali is a slightly complicated process.
+This is due in part to the fact that many Indonesian companies prefer employing locals over hiring non-Indonesians.
+In Indonesia, businesses are required to have what is called an IMTA, which is a work permit given to companies interested in hiring international employees.

-Of course, that does not mean that working in Bali as a foreigner is impossible: On the contrary, there are many foreign nationals working in Bali.
+That does not mean that working in Bali as a foreigner is impossible.
+On the contrary, there are many foreign nationals working in Bali.
 However, it is important to be aware that legally working in Bali can be more difficult than expected.
-It would be beneficial if you hire either an immigration agent or find a confirmed job offer before entering the country.
+It would be beneficial to either hire an immigration agent or find a confirmed job offer before entering the country.